Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Parametrized Floer theory

 Take any $\lambda\in[0,\infty]$ with $\lambda\notin\mathcal{P}_M$ if $\lambda<\infty$.
 Recall that the $S^1$-equivariant Hamiltonian Floer cohomology $\mathit{HF}_{S^1}^\ast(\lambda)$ fits into the following Gysin type long exact sequence:

 see $\cite{bo1,bo2,bo3}$ for a detailed discussion.
 The BV operator $\Delta=[\delta_1]:\mathit{HF}^\ast(\lambda)\rightarrow\mathit{HF}^{\ast-1}(\lambda)$ coincides on the cohomology level with the composition $\mathbf{B}\circ\mathbf{I}$ (in the non-trivial order).
-When $M=T^\ast Q$ is the cotangent bundle of a compact $\mathit{Spin}$ manifold $Q$, and $\lambda=\infty$, the above Gysin exact sequence reduces to the well-known long exact sequence in string topology $\cite{cs}$:
+When $M=T^\ast Q$ is the cotangent bundle of a compact $\mathit{Spin}$ manifold $Q$, and $\lambda=\infty$, the above Gysin exact sequence (\ref{eq:Gysin}) reduces to the well-known long exact sequence in string topology $\cite{cs}$:

 where the maps $\mathbf{I}$ and $\mathbf{B}$ are known as the \textit{erasing map} and the \textit{marking map} respectively.
-Because of this, the same terminology will be used to refer to $\mathbf{I}$ and $\mathbf{B}$ in the general case, for any $\lambda$ and any Liouville manifold $M$.
+Because of this, the same terminology will be used to refer to $\mathbf{I}$ and $\mathbf{B}$ in the general case.

-Recall that in string topology, the map $\mathbf{B}$ is defined as follows: by definition, an equivariant homology class $\gamma\in H_{-\ast+1}^{S^1}(\mathcal{L}Q;\mathbb{K})$ can be equivalently realized as a homology class of $H_{\ast-1}(S^\infty\times_{S^1}\mathcal{L}Q;\mathbb{K})$, whose lift in $H_\ast(S^\infty\times\mathcal{L}Q;\mathbb{K})$ will be denoted by $\tilde{\gamma}$.
+Recall that in string topology, the map $\mathbf{B}$ is defined as follows: by definition, an equivariant homology class $\gamma\in H_{\ast-1}^{S^1}(\mathcal{L}Q;\mathbb{K})$ can be equivalently realized as a homology class of $H_{\ast-1}(S^\infty\times_{S^1}\mathcal{L}Q;\mathbb{K})$, whose lift in $H_\ast(S^\infty\times\mathcal{L}Q;\mathbb{K})$ will be denoted by $\tilde{\gamma}$.
 Let $\Pi$ be the trivial projection $S^\infty\times\mathcal{L}Q\rightarrow\mathcal{L}Q$, then $\mathbf{B}(\gamma)=\Pi_\ast(\tilde{\gamma})$.

-By Proposition \ref{proposition:intert}, since $\mathit{CM}^\ast(H_t)\hookrightarrow\mathit{SC}^\ast(M)$ is an $S^1$-complex homomorphism, the long exact sequence (\ref{eq:Gysin}) is compatible with the ordinary and equivariant PSS maps (cf. (\ref{eq:PSS1}) and (\ref{eq:eq-PSS1})) in the sense that it fits into the following commutative diagram:
+Since the natural inclusion $\mathit{CM}^\ast(H_t)\hookrightarrow\mathit{SC}^\ast(M)$ is an $S^1$-complex homomorphism, by Proposition \ref{proposition:intert} the long exact sequence (\ref{eq:Gysin}) is compatible with the ordinary and equivariant PSS maps (cf. (\ref{eq:PSS1}) and (\ref{eq:eq-PSS1})), which leads to the following commutative diagram: